-- \: Pre-collision brake assist and pre-collision braking will also be disabled. (→P. 274) - When the message is displayed on the multi-information display show-
+: Pre-collision brake assist and pre-collision braking will also be disabled. (→P. 280)

+When the message is displayed on the multi-information display showing that TRAC has been disabled even if switch has not been pressed

 TRAC cannot be operated.
 Contact your Toyota dealer.